 It is better to avoid a cavity than treat one.
 You can do that through good oral hygiene at home and biannual visits to your dentist for a cleaning and checkup.
 Your dentist can detect underlying oral issues long before they manifest into something more serious.

 While an early cavity can be reversed, you generally cannot treat a cavity on your own, and if you do not seek professional treatment right away, it can become much more serious in a short period.
 Your dentist will want to get you into the office fast and perhaps even the same day you call.

 During the appointment, your dentist will perform a visual inspection and assess your pain level, and in many cases, the exam will advance to digital X-rays and other advanced technologies.
 If the cavity is detected early enough, a fluoride treatment may be enough to correct it.
 If the cavity has progressed, a more invasive solution will be necessary.
 These treatments include fillings and crowns but also extractions and root canal therapy if the tooth decay is advanced.

 Keep Your Smile Cavity-Free

 If you experience any of the cavity indications discussed above, Jeffrey D. Clark, DDS, strongly urges you to schedule an appointment as soon as possible.
 Better yet, avoid those cavities altogether by having your teeth cleaned and examined twice a year.
-Dr. Clark and his team at Scottsdale Dental Excellence can help ensure that you never experience a cavity again.
+Dr. Clark and his team at Scottsdale Cosmetic Dentistry Excellence can help ensure that you never experience a cavity again.
 Call us at 480 585 1853 to schedule a checkup.